The Many Adventures of Winnie the Pooh (attraction): Shanghai Disneyland

 Shanghai Disneyland, which opened on June 16, 2016, opened with The Many Adventures of Winnie the Pooh.
 Once again, it is similar to the Magic Kingdom version but mostly identical to the Hong Kong version.

-In 2018, a Business Insider news report claims that the ride could be given brand new themes due to memes comparing Pooh and Xi.
-However, as of 2021, the ride remains unchanged.
+In 2018, a Business Insider news report claimed that the Winnie the Pooh theme could be banned and replaced with a new one, due to ongoing memes comparing Pooh and the General Secretary of the Chinese Communist Party Xi Jinping.
+However, as of 2023, the Pooh Bear themed rides still remains operational and available to the public.

 Ride-through

 Magic Kingdom, Hong Kong and Shanghai Disneyland versions

 The ride vehicles exit the load area and arrive near a giant storybook showing Winnie-the-Pooh and Christopher Robin.
 The vehicles arrive in the Hundred Acre Wood during a rather blustery day (thus placing the events of the ride at Winnie the Pooh and the Blustery Day, instead of Winnie the Pooh and the Honey Tree, which is considered the beginning of The Many Adventures of Winnie the Pooh), with Piglet holding onto a broom while being spun around.
 Pooh is holding onto a balloon while trying to reach for some honey, while Eeyore patronizes him.
 Meanwhile, Roo begins to be blown away as Kanga holds onto him.

 In Owl's home, everything is scattered about, including a rather curious picture of J. Thaddeus Toad himself handing a deed over to Owl.
 There is also a picture of Pooh greeting Moley (Mr. Toad's sidekick), which is flat on the floor to the right.
 These were placed as a subtle tribute to Mr. Toad's Wild Ride, the ride that The Many Adventures of Winnie the Pooh replaced at the Magic Kingdom (another tribute to Mr. Toad's Wild Ride at the Magic Kingdom comes in the form of a Mr. Toad statue in the Pet Cemetery outside the Haunted Mansion in Liberty Square).

 The ride then passes a second giant storybook page, where suddenly Tigger bounces out, whilst the ride vehicles begin to bounce like Tigger.
 The ride follows Tigger through the Hundred Acre Wood, where he randomly pops up.
 Tigger bounces upside down at one point before the ride moves on to Pooh's home.
 It transpires that Tigger has pinned Pooh to the floor as he tells him about heffalumps and woozles.
 Once in Pooh's house, Pooh falls asleep, and magically floats up into the sky, as the room blackens and is lit up by fiber optics (Pooh's floating is achieved with the Pepper's ghost illusion).